Best Breathing Exercises for Anxiety

 Box Breathing (4-4-4-4 Method)

-I read that even Navy SEALs use it to stay calm under pressure, which is pretty cool.
-I think the science behind it is that the steady rhythm helps regulate your nervous system.
-I just know that when I feel that familiar anxiety creeping in, I can do this for a minute or two and it just… helps.
+I read that even Navy SEALs resort to it to remain calm in a crisis, and it is rather cool.
+I believe the science behind it is that the constant rhythm helps regulate the nervous system.
+I only know that when I start to develop that familiar feeling of anxiety, I can manage a minute or two of it, and it simply works.
 It centers me.

 4-7-8 Breathing (Relaxing Breath)

-Okay, this one is the heavy hitter.
-It feels like a magic trick sometimes, especially when I can’t fall asleep because my brain won’t shut up.
-It was developed by a Dr. Andrew Weil, who got the idea from old yogic practices.
-Some people call it a "natural tranquilizer," which sounds a little intense, but honestly, it can really knock the anxiety right out of you.
+Alright, here is the big mover.
+It is, at times, rather a magic trick, particularly when I cannot fall asleep because my brain won't shut up.
+It was coined by a doctor, Andrew Weil, who was inspired by ancient yogic practices.
+Some refer to it as a natural tranquilizer, and this sounds a bit strong, but to be truthful, it can actually put the fright out of the anxiety.

-I saw somewhere that the whole point is that it forces your nervous system to switch from "fight or flight" mode to "rest and digest" mode.
-I believe it.
+I read that the entire purpose is to compel your nervous system to shift from fight-or-flight to rest-and-digest mode.
+I believe it

 Breathing Technique Comparison